Construction Codebooks and Estimating Guides

 4. The general hierarchy is this: lightning protection (service), TVSS (service and feeders), surge arrester (feeder and branch circuits), point of use surge protection (provided by plug-in devices, UPS systems, line conditioners, and so on).

 6. Don't get confused over TVSS ratings.
 More isn't necessarily better.
 While the NEC doesn't require you to think out the system, reality does.
-A two-stage system is almost always the only way to go.
+A staged system is almost always the only way to go.

 7. You can put TVSSs indoors or outdoors.
 It simply is not true that the NEC prohibits locating them outdoors.
+But, you must make them inaccessible to unqualified persons [285.11].

 8. TVSS has strict wiring requirements, to deal with high frequency.
 Do not violate these and expect protection.